project-lux/documentation/docs/period.md

 # Period

-Periods are a sub-Class of Events.
 They are defined as a period of time, likely somewhat arbitrarily defined, such as an "age" or century.

 See more at: